Where we've been and where we're headed

 How It All Began

 Oliver’s Gardens has always been more of a mission than a business venture.
-I mean … to say this is our small-business and our source of income is accurate — but that also sounds so cold and uninviting.
+I mean … to say this is our small-business and our source of income is accurate — but that also sounds cold and uninviting.
 What we have created for ourselves and anyone who chooses to join us on the path is a place of freedom, peace, and healing.
 It is a place where life is in abundance, and everyone has a chance to leave the unfortunate circumstances of their life behind and make a change for the better.
+You can create the same in your garden spaces!

 To truly understand the catalyst behind Oliver’s Gardens, you must first know our journey — my journey.